I was gratified to see most of the class come back, but we’ll see if it happens again. Here’s the tentative syllabus for the next few weeks.

 2) The Book of Abraham

-Again on the comparative handout, we note that the Book of Abraham creation account (hereafter BAca) diverges sharply from places where Moses and the KJV agree.
+Again on the comparative handout, we note that the Book of Abraham creation account (hereafter simply “Abraham”) diverges sharply from places where Moses and the KJV agree.
 Students noticed several of these.
-Loosely speaking, BAca was received in 1842, while BMoses dates to early 1830s.
+Loosely speaking, Abraham was published in 1842, while Moses dates to early 1830s.
 Between those two, Joseph Smith studied Hebrew (1835-6), which turns out to be hugely relevant.
-When we look at differences between BAca and KJV/BMoses, they often match Joseph Smith’s Hebrew grammar and lexicon, which we have.
-In reduced form, Abraham minus JS’ Hebrew= KJV/Book of Moses.
-This suggests, again, that KJV English forms the base, but this time Joseph is reading in, interpolating, the Hebrew of Genesis over whatever was the Book of Abraham.
+When we look at differences between Abraham and KJV/Moses, they often match Joseph Smith’s Hebrew grammar and lexicon, which we have.
+In reduced form, Abraham – JS’ Hebrew= KJV/Book of Moses.
+This suggests, again, that KJV English forms the base, but this time Joseph is reading in and interpolating his understanding of Genesis 1 in Hebrew over whatever was the Book of Abraham.
 I’ve collected numerous examples, some of which require explanation that I lack the time to type up in sufficient detail.
 Here’s a sampling.

 Abraham 4:1 Students noticed that we have a plurality of gods here.
 The Hebrew reads ‘elohim (that’s a long vowel at the end, sounds more like “FEMA” than “him”), Moses and Genesis have “God,” Abraham “the gods.”
 Joseph Smith had learned about pluralization in his Hebrew.